nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 > the automated recognition of patterns and regularities in data

-We want to concern ourselves with the former in order to accomplish the latter.
+As programmers, we want to concern ourselves with the former in order to accomplish the latter.

-TODO what is pattern recogntion?
-Sparks of Genius?

-## How does pattern recognition work?

-TODO
+How do we do that?

+## TODO How to learn how to recognize patterns

 In _The Power of Computational Thinking_, authors Curzon and McOwan state that:

 > Often problems turn out to be essentially the same as something you've already seen in a different situation.
 If you already have a solution for that other problem, then you can just reuse it.